AlexRobinson-/Redux-Fetch/docs/fetch-api.md

 1. If optimistic provided, it will dispatch an optimisticUpdate
 2. Dispatch fetchRequest
 3. Dispatch connectionStats
-4. If promise resolves with an object with an 'error' ref, dispatches fetchFailure
+4. If promise is rejected, dispatches fetchFailure with the error's message

     OR

-    If promise resolves with an object with a 'response' ref, dispatches fetchSuccess
+    If promise resolves, dispatches fetchSuccess

 ## Selectors